kumbwol/hanamikojiUI/README.md

 # 2. Check npm.
 In case it is not available: sudo apt install nodejs npm -y
 npm --version

-# 3. Check pip and python.
-In case they are not available: sudo apt install python3 python3-pip -y
+# 3. Check python.
+In case it is not available: sudo apt install python3 -y
 python3 --version
-pip3 --version
 ```

 After installation, the full repository may use up to 6GB of storage due to a large Python virtual environment used by